zahur76/MilestoneProject_2/README.md

 by changing ```flex: 1``` to ```flex-grow: 1```.</br>
 ![Image of IE](assets/doc/error1.png)

+9. Another issue noticed while performing browser compatibility test was the scroll function did not work on IE and was abrupt on safari.
+After consulting documentation from [W3schools](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp#section2) it was observed that the scroll function was not supported on these browsers.
+A modification was attempted using the animate function however this also produced abrupt screen movement.
+Consequently, the Choice was made to revert back to the original code.

-9. While testing for reponsiveness using chrome dev tools it was noticed that the text below logo would change lines on smaller devices.
+10. While testing for reponsiveness using chrome dev tools it was noticed that the text below logo would change lines on smaller devices.
 This issue was addressed by changing font size.</br>
 ![Image of error](assets/doc/error2.png)

-10. After final project review it was decided to add instructions on how to play the game.
+11. After final project review it was decided to add instructions on how to play the game.
 This was achieved by adding a link to  the header which directs to a wikepdia [page](https://en.wikipedia.org/wiki/Matching_game) containing generic rules on how to play.

-## DEPLOYMENT
+# DEPLOYMENT

 Gitpod was used as an online IDE and then pushed to GITHUB for [hosting](https://zahur76.github.io/MilestoneProject_2/).